Associate Professor, Global Development Studies

 Curriculum Vitae(PDF 103KB)

-So, what am I doing then?
 These days I call myself an autonomy-oriented theorist and practitioner.
 I am interested in creating radical alternatives to the currently dominant global order, which can mean anything from ecologically-oriented rural intentional communities to protest-driven urban social centers.
 But I am not very interested in ideological approaches to this work, which is why I don’t call myself, say, ‘an anarchist’.